11 ideal low calorie snacks to opt for when you’re hungry

 Greek yoghurt, unlike “Greek-Style” yoghurt, has been strained to retain significantly higher protein than regular yoghurt.
-As such, eating a portion or 2-3 tablespoons will contain good protein and will therefore fill you up without consuming too many calories.
+As such, eating a portion or 2-3 tablespoons will contain good protein and will, therefore, fill you up without consuming too many calories.
 Topping the yoghurt with low sugar fruits such as raspberries and strawberries will provide additional fibre and nutrients whilst keeping the calorie count down.

 7. Homemade Sweet Treats

 Making our own sweet treats allows you to control the ingredients and avoiding too much sugar, which would otherwise load your calorie intake.
-Shop bought so-called “healthy energy bars” are little more than glorified sweets and should be avoided all together.
+Shop bought so-called “healthy energy bars” are little more than glorified sweets and should be avoided altogether.
 They tend to be loaded with sugar, in varying and confusing forms and as a result, will be very high in calories.

-Try these nutrient dense homemade Bliss Balls, and make them into small 25g balls to keep the calorie count a little lower.
+Try these nutrient-dense homemade Bliss Balls, and make them into small 25g balls to keep the calorie count a little lower.
 Packed with oats, nuts, dates, chia seeds and coconut oil, these will not only satiate but will also provide valuable nutrients.

 Alternatively, these easy gluten-free Banana and Raspberry Oat Muffins are naturally sweetened and perfect to make in advance to grab for the day ahead.